Alwurts/alejandrowurts/index.md

 I like to do random projects every now and then in anything that revolves around the concept of making; My projects take on Arduino, CAD, 3D Printing, and Electronics in general.

-Below you can find links to my Project, Blog and About me sections.
+Below you can find links to my Project, Blog and Curriculum sections.

 {% include feature_row %}